Dory Funk Jr.: Return to All Japan Pro Wrestling (1990–1996)

 In October 1990 both Terry and Dory returned to All Japan.
 They wrestled in tag team matches until Terry left the promotion in April 1991 and went back to North America.
 Dory found a new partner, Al Perez and they won World's Strongest Tag Determination League Teamwork Award later that year.
 They lost to Andre the Giant and Giant Baba on November 30, 1991, in Obihiro.
 At the end of the year Perez left Japan and returned to the United States.
 In 1992 he once again teamed up with Baba.
 Later on he teamed with numerous partners.
 From 1990 to 1996 he feuded with Abdullah the Butcher and Giant Kimala.
 He left Japan at the end of 1996.

 Extreme Championship Wrestling (1994, 1997)

 In 1994 Funk made his debut for Extreme Championship Wrestling.
 He reunited with Terry for the first time in three years.
 Terry was a main star for the company.
 They feuded with The Public Enemy during Dory's stay in ECW.
 On June 26 they teamed up with Tommy Dreamer to defeat Hack Meyers and Public Enemy on ECW Hardcore TV.
-They lost to Public Enemy at ECW Heat Wave 1994 in a No Rope Barbed Wire match.
-Dory returned to ECW on September 27, 1997, losing to ECW Champion Shane Douglas.
+They lost to Public Enemy at Heatwave '94: the Battle for the Future in a No Rope Barbed Wire match.
+Dory returned to ECW on September 27, 1997, losing to ECW World Heavyweight Champion Shane Douglas.